Quantum interferometric probe of neutron--hidden neutron oscillations

-\emph{ - Experimental setup: -} In order to reveal the existence of mirror neutrons, and to measure the mass difference between the neutrons and the mirror-neutrons, we propose using a Mach-Zehnder-type neutron interferometer as sketched in Fig.~\ref{schema_V1} and proposed by Ebisawa et al. \cite{Ebisawa}.
-We employ half-transparent bandpass multilayers for the beam splitter (BS) and the recombining mirror (REC) (Fig.~\ref{schema_V1}) \cite{Zimmer}.
-The bandpass mirrors C$_{\rm I}$ and C$_{\rm II}$ reflect the neutrons onto REC where the beams interfere.
-The intensity of the reflected and transmitted beams are recorded with detectors O and H, respectively.
+In order to reveal the existence of hidden neutrons, and to measure the mass difference $\delta m$ and the mixing strength $\epsilon_{nn'}$, we propose using a macroscopic Mach-Zehnder-type neutron interferometer operating in the VCN regime, as sketched in Fig.~\ref{schema_V1}.
+While an initial concept based on cold neutrons was proposed by Ebisawa et al. \cite{Ebisawa}, our design is fundamentally optimized for VCNs to maximize the time of flight and, consequently, the transition probability.
+We employ half-transparent Ni-mirrors for the beam splitter (BS) and the recombining mirror (REC).
+The mirrors $C_{ I}$ and $C_{ II}$ reflect the neutrons onto REC where the beams interfere.
+The intensity of the reflected and transmitted beams is recorded with detectors O and H, respectively.

 The angle of reflection of the neutrons at the mirror positions in degrees is given by $\theta_c = 0.099 m \lambda$, where $m$ is defined to be 1 for a Ni coating and $\lambda$ designates the wavelength of the neutrons in units of \AA\ \cite{Kolevatov2019}.
-Current supermirror technology enables $m$-values of the order of $m \simeq 8$ if the number of supermirror layers is increased to approximately $N \simeq 16000$ \cite{Schanzer2016}.
-To achieve a reasonably large beam separation of the order of 80 mm at C$_{\rm I}$ and C$_{\rm II}$, we propose the use of neutrons with $\lambda = 8$ \AA\ and supermirror with $m = 6$.
-This choice results in reflection angles of $\theta_c \simeq 4.8^\circ$ for flight paths of 500 mm between the BS and the REC mirrors and the reflection mirrors, respectively.
+The transition probability of the $n \to n'$ oscillation scales quadratically with the time spent in the active magnetic region ($P_{n \to n'} \propto t^2$).
+Therefore, to maximize the time of flight and drastically enhance the signal, we propose using an incident VCN beam with a bandwidth $\delta_B = \Delta \lambda/\lambda \simeq 10\%-20\%$ centered at $\lambda = 40$ \AA\ (corresponding to a velocity $v \simeq 100$ m/s).
+It can be defined by means of a velocity selector that is installed upstream of the polarizing mirror.
+This broad acceptance is deliberately chosen to be compatible with the high-intensity VCN fluxes anticipated at next-generation facilities.
+At such long wavelengths, standard mirrors (e.g., $m = 1$) yield large reflection angles of $\theta_c \simeq 4^\circ$ (see appendix D).
+This enables a compact yet highly dispersive macroscopic geometry with flight paths in the active magnetic region of the order of $L \simeq 600$ mm.